derrickaw/Campus_Evacuation/README.md

 Some data about our simulation is hard to collect.
 So we need to make some assumptions to process our model.
 - There is no record for drivers’ behaviors.
 Thus, we treat all drivers as unaggressive drivers, and then we induce no one will pass the cars before.
 - Entering time for each car, entering intersection for each car and exiting intersection for each car all obey uniform distribution.
+- The world1.csv was editted by taking out some a few of the deadends in the graph as they were causing some cars to get stuck in some simulations because we weren't allowing cars to do a u-turn.
+The final csv file is named world2.csv.

 ### Experiments:
 The following are different scenarios we will experiment with: